499602D2/tg-resize-sticker-images/README.md

 The current version the bot runs can be seen by running the `/stats` command.

 ## Compiling
 Compiling the program from source requires [vips](https://www.libvips.org/).
 Vips can be found in most package managers as `libvips`, including apt and homebrew.
-With vips installed, run `git clone https://github.com/499602D2/tg-resize-sticker-images`, cd into `/tg-resize-sticker-images` and run `go build -o resize-bot`.
-Now you can run the program with `./resize-bot`.
+With vips installed, run `git clone https://github.com/499602D2/tg-resize-sticker-images`, cd into `/tg-resize-sticker-images` and run `./build.sh`.
+Now you can run the program with `./tg-resize-sticker-images`.
 The program stores log-files under `/logs`.

 ### Possible compilation errors (macOS)
-    go build github.com/davidbyttow/govips/v2/vips: invalid flag in pkg-config --cflags: -Xpreprocessor
+    go build github.com/h2non/bimg: invalid flag in pkg-config --cflags: -Xpreprocessor

 This can be fixed by running `export CGO_CFLAGS_ALLOW=-Xpreprocessor` in your shell.